Skip to main content

 $0

+This credit card has the trio of features that most appeal to students: 1. no annual fees 2. the ability to earn straightforward rewards, and 3. no income requirement.
 While there are rewards caps on the card’s two bonus categories, they do reset with the start of every new 30-day billing cycle.
-And at $500 per month in each category, they’ll be hard to max out, especially on a student’s budget.
+And at $500 per month in each category, they’ll be hard to max out on a student’s budget.

-Since this is a cash back credit card, students won’t have to think about the complexities or limitations of loyalty points programs, and can instead get an injection of cash.
-This can be particularly valuable for students who want to focus on saving on their everyday purchases rather than racking up points for discounted flights.
+Since this is a cash back credit card, students won’t have to deal with the complexities or limitations of loyalty points programs, and can instead get cash to apply to their statement credits.
+This can be particularly valuable for those who want to focus on saving on their everyday purchases rather than racking up points for discounted flights.
 Accessing your cash back is also extremely easy, as you can redeem for as little as $1 at any time instead of having to wait a month or even a year to access your rewards.
-The card’s three-month welcome offer of 5% is also strong, particularly for a no fee card geared towards students.
+This card offers purchase and extended warranty protection and discounts on rental cars from eligible National and Alamo agency locations - which can come in handy if you’re planning a spring break or summer trip.

 Best student credit card for Air Miles